ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Experiments

-\textbf{Cluster Quality Evaluation.} As shown in Figure~\ref{fig4}.
-Initial comparisons on the 3DSSG validation set show that pre-training promotes the aggregation of semantically akin features compared to the weight from ``\textit{ToLL w/o ACTGR}".
-This also demonstrates that the information bottleneck constructed by ACTGR compels the model to learn topological structures, focusing more on the semantic and spatial information of the entire graph.
-Moreover, post-fine-tuning analysis on the training set confirms that our method generates more distinct clusters than training from scratch, achieving superior intra-class compactness and inter-class separability.
+\textbf{Cluster Quality Evaluation.} As shown in Figure~\ref{fig6}, compared to the weight from ``\textit{ToLL w/o ACTGR}", the full ToLL demonstrates that the information bottleneck constructed by ACTGR compels the model to learn topological edge structures, focusing more on the semantic and spatial information of the entire graph.
+Moreover, the fine-tuning analysis on val set confirms that our method generates more distinct clusters than training from scratch.

-Figure~\ref{fig5} is the Clustering Confusion Matrix on the 3DSSG Val.
+Figure~\ref{fig7} is the clustering confusion matrix on the 3DSSG Val.
 Set.
 The diagonal elements indicate the clustering consistency with GT labels after optimal matching.
 We report the Normalized Mutual Information (NMI) and Adjusted Rand Index (ARI) of the node and edge features among weights with ``\textit{ToLL w/o ACTGR}", ``\textit{ToLL}" and ``\textit{From Scratch}".
 The first two methods involve no fine-tuning, whereas ``\textit{From Scratch}" represents supervised learning on 3DSSG with random initialization.
 Notably, ``\textit{ToLL}" outperforms the supervised one in predicate-level NMI and ARI metrics.
-This demonstrates that our pre-training scheme achieves superior semantic clustering efficacy.
+This demonstrates that our pre-training scheme achieves superior semantic clustering.

-\textbf{Analysis of Accuracy Curves.} As depicted in Figure~\ref{fig6}, Our ToLL results in faster convergence compared to the baseline.
+\textbf{Analysis of Accuracy Curves.} As depicted in Figure~\ref{fig8}, Our ToLL results in faster convergence compared to the baseline.
 The predicate training accuracy exhibits a steeper ascent than the baseline and the object weights initialization with \textit{PointDif} 'W-only Acc'.
 During evaluation, our scheme outperforms all comparisons, securing the highest scores on both Object ``A@1" and Predicate ``mA@1".

-\textbf{Layout Recovery Results.} Figure~\ref{fig7} illustrates the results in our topological layout learning task.
-Despite the imposed geometric information bottleneck, our model could often accurately recover the global spatial layout.
-We acknowledge the discrepancies in object scale and shape, compared to the ground truth.
-These are attributed to the inherent sensitivity of generative models to the high variance and noise, often inevitable in the dataset ScanNet for pre-training.
+\textbf{Layout Recovery Results.} Figure~\ref{fig9} illustrates the results in our topological layout learning task.
+With the progression of diffusion iterations, our scheme leverages semantic conditional features to reconstruct scene point clouds characterized by fine geometric details and accurate spatial layouts.